SalmaAlassal/Algorithmic-Thinking/Sorting Algorithms/README.md

 # Insertion Sort `O(N^2)`

-This algorithm works by iterating through an array and inserting each element in its proper place.
+This algorithm works by iterating through an array and inserting each element in its proper place (repeatedly swap the element with the one to its left if smaller.)

 ### Idea for sorting: Sorting a Hand of Cards